shakesco/shakesco-docs/content/docs/autopayments/api.md

 This is a POST request
 {{< /callout >}}

-If you want to test a request to a business, request a business delegate address.
-Enter your business smart wallet address, either one between Ethereum and Polygon, plus api key:
+If you want to test a request to a business, request a business delegate address by entering your business smart wallet address (it's the same for both Ethereum and Polygon) along with your API key:

 Send a request to this url `https://autopay.shakesco.com/buss_delegate_address`.
 Here is an Example: